 1. Comedy Sketches

-When you’re in the midst of a two hour YouTube binge fest, you can probably blame the endless amount of funny videos that flood the platform.
-Some of the most successful YouTubers create comedy sketches, like Jenna Marbles, a blogger turned YouTube sensation who has over 19 million subscribers, and Jimmy Tatro, a college kid who made hilarious videos for fun, but ended up turning it into a career, amassing over 3 million subscribers to this day.
+When you’re amid a two-hour YouTube binge fest, you can probably blame the endless amount of funny videos that flood the platform.
+Some of the most successful YouTubers create comedy sketches.

-Jenna and Jimmy both built their YouTube followings with low-production videos, but they completely nailed the humor and storytelling in most of their videos, too.
-With this in mind, if you can write a funny script, building a successful comedy channel with a low budget is definitely possible.
+Jenna and Jimmy built their YouTube followings with low-production videos, but they also completely nailed the humor and storytelling in most of their videos.

 2. Web Series